What You’ll Learn 🧭

 Counter signal level

-Learn how to adjust Signal level settings - Signal type, Signal filer, and Signal edge
+Learn how to adjust Signal Level settings – Signal Type, Signal Filter, and Signal Edge

 Signal type

-Encoder and geartooth signal type can be only defined as digital (TTL level) and therefore used with counters while all other sensors can be also analog, which means that we need to define the trigger level.
+Encoder and geartooth signal types can only be defined as digital (TTL level) and are therefore used exclusively with counters.
+All other sensors can also be analog, which means that a trigger level must be defined.

 Signal filter

-A signal filter is a debounce filter, used to prevent glitches in the signal.
-A signal must be present for the defined amount of time before the logic accepts it as a valid signal.
-This also inserts a delay for the signals!
+A signal filter is a debounce filter used to prevent glitches in the signal.
+The signal must be present for a specified amount of time before it is accepted as valid by the logic.
+Note: This also introduces a delay in the signal response!

 Signal edge